 Oral health is extremely important.
 If your mouth is healthy, the rest of your body will be healthier.
 However, if your mouth is unhealthy, you may find that your general health decreases.
-It is therefore very important to make sure that you visit the dentist regularly, that you practice good oral hygiene and that you take steps to prevent oral disease.
+It is therefore very important according to Clear Choice Dental to make sure that you visit the dentist regularly, that you practice good oral hygiene and that you take steps to prevent oral disease.

 Unfortunately, it can be difficult to encourage good oral health habits in children.
 They may not like brushing or flossing their teeth regularly, have fear of dentist and this can lead to all sorts of dental problems down the track.
 As a parent, it is your responsibility to make sure that your children have healthy teeth.
 Our top dental hacks for helping you do this include: